dinoiam/reqres-application/README.md

 ## HOW TO RUN THE PROJECT

 - npm ci
-- npm start ( the project will run on port 3000 )
+- npm run start ( the project will run on port 3000 )

 ## PROJECT